Robometer: Scaling General-Purpose Robotic Reward Models via Trajectory Comparisons: Related Work

 To overcome this challenge, some approaches use task progress as a proxy reward, either by applying pre-trained VLMs as zero-shot progress or success estimators~\citep{cui2022can, mahmoudieh2022zero, roboclip, du2023vision, ma2023vipuniversalvisualreward, adeniji2023languagerewardmodulationpretraining, furl, guan2024tasksuccessenoughinvestigating, ma2024generative, rocamonde2024visionlanguage, chen2026topreward}, or by training domain-specific models with progress-prediction objectives~\citep{cui2022can, fan2022minedojo, DECKARD2023, nam2023liftunsupervisedreinforcementlearning, ma2023liv, yang2024rank, hung2025victor, kim2025reds, zhang2025rewind, chen2025sarm}.
 However, directly using pre-trained VLMs for zero-shot video-language reward prediction often yields noisy or inconsistent signals~\citep{zhang2025rewind, lee2026roboreward, budzianowski2025opengvl}, while smaller per-task models tend to overfit to domain-specific visual and semantic features, limiting generalization.

-More recent methods address these limitations by fine-tuning large pretrained VLMs or VLAs, enabling progress prediction to leverage visual–semantic representations learned from diverse data~\citep{zhai2025VLAC, ghasemipour2025selfimproving, intelligence2025pi06vla, lee2026roboreward, tan2025robodopamine, zhang2026progresslmprogressreasoningvisionlanguage} and demonstrating improved sample efficiency for real-world RL.
+Recent methods address these limitations by fine-tuning VLMs or VLAs, enabling progress prediction to leverage visual–semantic representations learned from diverse data~\citep{zhai2025VLAC, ghasemipour2025selfimproving, intelligence2025pi06vla, lee2026roboreward, tan2025robodopamine, zhang2026progresslmprogressreasoningvisionlanguage} and demonstrating improved sample efficiency for RL.
 VLAC~\citep{zhai2025VLAC}, for example, co-trains a VLA with relative progress difference targets, while $\pi_{0.6}^*$~\citep{intelligence2025pi06vla} and \citet{ghasemipour2025selfimproving} train distance-to-goal value functions that encode task progress.
 RoboReward~\citep{lee2026roboreward} fine-tunes a VLM to predict discretized (1-5) progress labels generated via counterfactual instruction labeling by closed-source VLMs, and RoboDopamine~\citep{tan2025robodopamine} similarly fine-tunes a VLM for progress prediction but requires a goal image in addition to the language instruction and task-specific one-shot fine-tuning.
-In contrast, \method\ introduces an explicit auxiliary \emph{preference prediction} objective, enabling us to scale to datasets containing suboptimal or failed trajectories without reward labels.
+In contrast, we introduce a more scalable training framework which uses an explicit auxiliary \emph{preference prediction} objective, enabling us to scale to datasets containing suboptimal or failed trajectories without reward labels.
 Using such failed trajectories, even as just in-context learning examples for pre-trained VLMs, has been demonstrated to help reward models align more closely with human-specified rewards~\citep{tian2026position}.